 transformmethod that accepts an input value followed by optional parameters and returns the transformed value.

 transformmethod for each parameter passed to the pipe.
-Our pipe has one such parameter: the
+Your pipe has one such parameter: the

-We tell Angular that this is a pipe by applying the
+- To tell Angular that this is a pipe, you apply the

-@Pipeannotation which we import from the core Angular library.
+@Pipeannotation, which you import from the main Angular library.

-@Pipeannotation allows us to define the pipe name that we'll use within template expressions.
+@Pipeannotation allows you to define the pipe name that you’ll use within template expressions.
 It must be a valid Dart identifier.
-Our pipe's name is
+Your pipe’s name is

 transform method is essential to a pipe.